keboola/connection-docs/transformations/index.md

 ![Simple input and output mapping](/transformations/mappings.png)

-*When writing transformation scripts, keep in mind that the table names referenced by mappings are automatically quoted by KBC.
+*When writing transformation scripts, keep in mind that the table names referenced by mappings are automatically quoted by Keboola Connection.
 This is especially important for Snowflake, which is case sensitive.*

 ## Backends
 A backend is the engine running the transformation script.
 It is either a database server